-1. In the house, show your dog a flag and click and treat any interest.
+1. In the house, show your dog a flag.
+Click and treat if they show any interest.
 If your dog already knows how to target, ask them to target the flag.
-The goal is for your dog to touch the flag with their nose then return to you for their reward.
-As your dog improves, add distance so they must travel to the flag then walk back to you for their treat.
+The goal is for your dog to touch the flag with their nose, then return to you for their reward.
+As your dog improves, add distance so they must travel to the flag and then walk back to you for their treat.

 2. After a week or two of indoor practice, place the flags outside along the boundary.
-Then, with your dog on a 15-20-foot leash, walk around the yard.
-If you practiced enough indoors, your dog should happily go to the flags then return to you to earn a reward.
-Don’t click when your dog targets the flag, click when they turn back toward you.
+Then, with your dog on a 15-to-20-foot leash, walk around the yard.
+If you practiced enough indoors, your dog should happily go to the flags and then return to you to earn a reward.
+Don’t click when your dog targets the flag.
+Instead, click when they turn back toward you.
 This reinforces leaving the edge of the boundary rather than approaching it.

 3. Practice at least once or twice a day for several months.
 As your dog gets better and better, increase the length of the lead so they need to walk all the way back to the middle of the yard or, better yet, the porch or back door before receiving their treat.

 4. Next, add distractions to the other side of the boundary.
-Start small then add more excitement.
+Start small, and then add more excitement.